truenas/middleware/docs/userguide/index.rst

 The following features have been added or changed:

-* The "WebGUI -> HTTPS Port" field has been added to System → Settings → General.
+* The "WebGUI -> HTTPS Port" field has been added to System → General.

-* The "Directory Services" field is now deprecated and has been removed from System → Settings → General.
-FreeNAS® now supports the
+* The "System dataset pool" and "Use system dataset for syslog" fields have been removed from System → Advanced as these are now set in System
+  → System Dataset.

+* A "Performance Test" button has been added to System → Advanced.

-  `System Security Services Daemon (SSSD) <https://fedorahosted.org/sssd/>`_ which provides support for multiple directory services.
+* The "Directory Services" field is now deprecated and has been removed from System → General.
+FreeNAS® now supports the `System Security Services Daemon (SSSD) <https://fedorahosted.org/sssd/>`_ which provides support for multiple directory services.

-* The "Rebuild LDAP/AD Cache" button has been removed from System → Settings → Advanced.
+* The "Rebuild LDAP/AD Cache" button has been removed from System → Advanced.
 It has been renamed to "Rebuild Directory Service Cache" and now appears in the configuration screen for each type of directory service in Services → Directory Services.

 * The "HTTP Proxy" field has been added to Network → Global Configuration.

 * A "Run Now" button has been added for the highlighted cron job in Tasks → Cron Jobs → View Cron Jobs.

+* An "Upgrade" button has been added to the available icons for a highlighted volume in Storage → Volumes → View Volumes.
+This means that you no longer need to upgrade a ZFS pool from the command line.

 * The "Domain logons" checkbox has been added to Services → CIFS.